SIMON BERGER

 To celebrate the thirty-fifth year of activity, an “extra” edition has been set up: eight and a half in fact, because it is a large exhibition that is being held in Murano, allowing visitors to understand where the works are born, to enter into direct contact with the ancient but always new experience of the transfiguration of glass into pure art.
 Yet in addition, a dedicated space in Venice within one of the Arsenale's 'tese', to offer visitors to the Biennale a mirror of the Murano exhibition.

-Museo de Arte Moderno, Santo Domingo, Dominican Republic — Group exhibition by Art Fiaci
+Museo de Arte Moderno Santo Domingo — Group exhibition by Art Fiaci

 Museo Civici di Treviso Casa Robegan — Facing Grace